nus-cs2103-AY2223S2/tp/docs/team/lywich.md

       * `sort` is meant to organise the task list for the users to have a clearer image of the tasks at hand.
       * This is such that a user can see all `Event`, `Deadline`, `SimpleTask` objects adjacent to each other rather than scattered according to input sequence.
     * Color code UI enhancement. [#74](https://github.com/AY2223S2-CS2103T-W13-3/tp/pull/74)
-      * AB3 has all its tags of the same color background, which impacts the users ability to sieve out different `Task`s with the same tags.
+      * AB3 has all its tags of the same color background, which impacts the users ability to sieve out different `Task` with the same tags.
       * From a 20 predefined colors, a color is assigned to a tag based on the tag's name.
         * This ensures tags with the same name will have the same color.
       * Some other alternatives thought up during the process: